travelperk/jets-seatmap-react-lib-pub/README.md

 apiKey: 'PROVIDED_API_KEY',
 ```

-Full config looks like this:
+The `full config` looks like this:

 ```javascript